July 20-23, 2017 - Southport, England

-Have you ever dreamed of visiting St. Andrews?
-Join us in July of 2015 for a once in a lifetime golf experience in Scotland with the British Open returns to the home of golf - historic St. Andrews.
-Our exceptional 2015 British Open travel packages can include Open Championship tickets, superb hotel accommodations near to the course, event transfers, and on site staff to assist you.
+Have you ever dreamed of attending the Open Championship?
+Join us in July of 2016 for a once in a lifetime golf experience in Scotland with the British Open.
+Our exceptional 2016 British Open travel packages can include Open Championship tickets, superb hotel accommodations near to the course, event transfers, and on site staff to assist you.
 Are you ready to take your game to the Scottish courses?
 Check out our package options that include tee times at select courses.

 British Open Travel Packages